 The NOJHL is a good league.
 Its own confusion on what kind of development model they want to embrace is the only thing holding it back.

 16. Saskatchewan Junior Hockey League

-The SJHL elevated their efforts to promote players this year and it paid off.
-Moving forward such efforts could help elevate the league in the eyes of scouts.
+The SJHL once again elevated their efforts to promote players again this year and it paid off.
+Moving forward such efforts will continue to help elevate the league in the eyes of scouts.

 The KIJHL continues to improve.
 Its efforts are being noticed by scouts at all levels.

 The SIJHL is getting better.
 Once they actually get a plan on how to promote players to NCAA programs it could surprise a lot of scouts.

 19. Vancouver Island Junior Hockey League